 Before My Little Pony, Hasbro produced a 10-inch-tall toy horse in 1981 called My Pretty Pony, intended for little girls to groom and admire.
 The smaller, colorful My Little Pony line was conceived by illustrator and designer Bonnie Zacherle in 1982, and launched as a Hasbro toy line in 1983.

 The Easter-egg-colored Ponies, usually between 5 and 6 inches tall, were made of vinyl with rooted hair that came in a rainbow of shocking day-glo hues.
-Each Pony was identified by the branding, called “cutie mark,” on its hide, whether that be fruit, balloons, or stars.
+Each Pony was identified by symbols branded on its hide, which might a grouping of fruit, balloons, or stars.
+Later, Hasbro coined the term “cutie marks” to describe these symbols, a phrase many serious collectors find distasteful.
 The first Ponies were garden-variety “earth ponies,” but soon horned unicorns and winged pegasi were added to the line.

 The first generation, called G1, of My Little Pony ended in the United States in 1992, but continued to be sold around the world until 1995.
 G1 inspired two cartoon series, “My Little Pony ’n Friends” in 1986 and “My Little Pony Tales” in 1992.